Emmotes/ic_spoilers/docs/campaign_fortuneswheel.md

 Of course - bear in mind - that's just my interpretation of the data - I could be wrong.
 I've added it below for your own perusal.

+*Note: The `game_change_data` below was recently removed from the formation data.
+It could be that it's been scrapped - or they've implemented it a different way - or they're just trying to hide it from us until release.
+I have no idea - but I'm keeping the data here just-in-case.*

 <details><summary><em>Raw Data</em></summary><p><pre>
 "campaign_name": "Turn of Fortune's Wheel", "game_change_data": [